TCL Electronics: Main business distribution

 TCL has set up production and marketing systems in dozens of countries and regions worldwide.
 It manages seven global R&D centers, 17 manufacturing bases, and 40,000 sales outlets.
-The company has four supply chains: product design and manufacturing, logistics and supply, quality assurance, and product creation and support.
+The company has four supply chains: product design and manufacturing, logistics and supply, quality assurance, and product creation and support. in 2025 China based electronics brand TCL eyes to double TV market share this year at 10 per cent.